abhinavsagar/Grocery-Product-Classification/README.md

 # Multi class image classification using Freiburg Groceries Dataset

 The Freiburg Groceries Dataset consists of 5000 256x256 RGB images of 25 food classes.
 I have used Transfer Learning using pre trained
-VGG weights to make a model for multi class image classification for grocery items.
+VGG weights to make a model for multi class image classification.
 It can be of great use in automatic image classification as and when required in retail stores.

 ![sample](grocery.png)